JochenBaier/fastwindowswitcher/README.md

 # FastWindowSwitcher

-A fast window switcher for Windows using the keyboard.
+A fast window switcher for Windows using labeled windows.

 FastWindowSwitcher is a window switcher/task switcher for Windows 7 and Windows 10.
 It is optimized for fast keyboard usage and can be used as an alternative for  ALT-TAB.